Latias94/Lovely-AIP/client/README.md

 ### Heads Up Display
 This is done by the [Sweet Alert 2](https://sweetalert2.github.io/#usage).
 We encapsulated several functions for global success and error message.
 ## Test
 We use [Puppetteer](https://github.com/GoogleChrome/puppeteer/) with [Jest](https://jestjs.io/).
-But there is only several test cases for now.
+But there are only several test cases for now.

 To execute tests: